vliz-be-opsci/py-xmlasdict/docs/index.rst

-.. py_xmlasdict documentation master file, created by sphinx-quickstart on Mon Jun 15 16:33:32 2020.
+.. xmlasdict documentation master file, created by sphinx-quickstart on Mon Jun 15 16:33:32 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to py_xmlasdict's documentation!
+Welcome to y_xmlasdict's documentation!
 ===================================================================

 .. toctree::